sumanth0099/prompt_Router/README.md

 ## 🎛️ Manual Override

-Prefix your message with an intent tag to bypass the classifier entirely:
+Prefix your message with an intent tag to skip the classifier entirely:

 ```
-@code    Fix this bug: for i in range(10) print(i)
+@code    Fix this Python bug
-@data    What does a bimodal distribution tell me?
+@data    Explain a bimodal distribution
-@writing My opening paragraph feels weak.
+@writing Improve this paragraph's clarity
 @career  Should I take this promotion?
 ```